NumNumV/TXT-to-AppleMusic-Shortcut/README.md

 DISCLAIMER: USE AT YOUR OWN RISK.
 RESULTS DEPEND ON THE QUALITY OF THE TEXT INPUT.
 THERE IS NO WARRANTY ON RESULTS, AND ERRORS CAN OCCUR.

 A. Needed:
-  - iOS device that supports shortcuts
+  - iOS or MacOS device that supports shortcuts
   - Apple Music App installed with a premium subscription
   - List of songs in TXT format